AdobeDocs/experience-manager-65.en/help/forms/using/html5-forms-architecture.md

 * **xfaforms.I18N.&lt;locale&gt;**: This library contains localized data.
 * **xfaforms.profile**: This library contains implementation for XFA Scripting and Layout engine.

-These libraries are modeled as CQ Client Libraries which takes advantages of automatic concatenation, minification, and compression capabilities of the CQ framework JavaScript libraries.
+These libraries are modeled as CQ Client Libraries which take advantages of automatic concatenation, minification, and compression capabilities of the CQ framework JavaScript libraries.
-For more information on CQ Client Libs, see [CQ Clientlib Documentation](https://docs.adobe.com/docs/en/cq/current/developing/components/clientlibs.html).
+For more information on CQ Client Libs, see [CQ Clientlib Documentation](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/previous-updates/aem-previous-versions.html?lang=en).

 As described above, the profile renderer JSP calls Forms Service via a sling include.
 This JSP also sets various debug options based on admin configuration or request parameters.